The Brain Eaters

 The Brain Eaters is a 1958 independently made American black-and-white science fiction-horror film, produced by Ed Nelson (and Roger Corman, uncredited), and directed by Bruno VeSota.
-The film stars Nelson, Alan Jay Factor, and Joanna Lee and includes a brief appearance by Leonard Nimoy (name misspelled in film credits as "Leonard Nemoy").
+The film stars Nelson, Alan Jay Factor, and Joanna Lee, and includes a brief appearance by Leonard Nimoy (name misspelled in film credits as "Leonard Nemoy").
 The Brain Eaters was distributed by American International Pictures as a double feature with either Earth vs. the Spider or Terror from the Year 5000 in different markets.

 Plot

-In Riverdale, Illinois, a man carrying a lighted, basketball-sized glass container bumps into a pedestrian.
-The container is broken, a fight ensues, and a hissing sound is heard.
+In Riverdale, Illinois, a man carrying a lighted glass container bumps into a pedestrian.
+The container is broken, and a fight ensues.

-Glenn Cameron and his fiancée, Elaine are returning home from announcing their engagement when they are distracted by a bright light.
-They stop to investigate in nearby woods and find three dead animals before coming upon a large, cone-shaped, spiral metal structure resembling a rocket nose cone.
+On their way home, Glenn Cameron and his fiancée, Elaine, are distracted by a light.
+They stop to investigate in nearby woods and find dead animals before coming upon a metal structure resembling a rocket nose cone.

-Two days later, in Washington, D.C., a flying saucer investigation committee reviews classified army footage of the object.
-Sen. Walter K. Powers and his assistant Dan Walker arrive late.
-The metal object stands 50 feet high and has a base diameter of 50 feet.
-The nature and origin of the object is unknown.
-Dr. Paul Kettering is the chief investigator.
-Also noted is the murder of several people in the nearby town.
-The senator and his assistant fly to Riverdale to investigate and are met by Glenn Cameron, who explains that his father, the mayor, is missing.
+Two days later, in Washington, D.C., a committee reviews classified army footage of the object.
+Also noted are several murders in the nearby town.
+Sen. Walter K. Powers and his assistant Dan Walker fly to Riverdale to investigate and are met by Glenn Cameron, whose father, the mayor, is missing.
 The three drive to the object's location.
-Alice Summers, the mayor's secretary, assists Kettering by recording test results.
-The senator climbs scaffolding erected around the spiral cone to question Kettering and his assistant, Dr. Wyler.
-Kettering explains that the cone appears to be indestructible.
-He then crawls inside to explore.
-He is inside for a long time so everyone begins to get worried.
-Just as Wyler prepares to go inside to look for him, Kettering crawls out; the interior is made up of a maze of small, winding tunnels.
-A field phone call informs them that the mayor has returned to his office.
+Alice Summers, the mayor's secretary, assists Dr. Paul Kettering, the committee's chief investigator, by recording test results.
+The senator approaches the cone to question Kettering and his assistant, Dr. Wyler.
+The cone appears to be indestructible, and its interior is a maze of tunnels.

-Mayor Cameron acts as if possessed.
-He takes a pistol from his desk drawer and struggles to point it at his head.
-Kettering, the senator, Alice and Glenn arrive at town hall.
-The mayor is hostile and angry, even towards his son.
-Kettering notices an odd mound near the mayor's neck, under his suit coat.
-The mayor pulls the pistol on the group.
-Kettering asks him about the mound, and the mayor strikes his son while attempting to flee the room.
-As he does, Kettering hits the mayor, who discharges several gunshots.
-The mayor is shot and killed in the hallway by a deputy.
+Meanwhile, Mayor Cameron returns to his office, acting as if possessed.
+He takes a pistol from his desk and struggles to point it at his head.
+Kettering, the senator, Alice and Glenn arrive.
+Kettering notices a mound near the mayor's neck and asks him about it.
+The mayor strikes Glenn while attempting to flee.
+The mayor starts shooting and is eventually killed in the hallway by a deputy.